DataDog/nginx-datadog/API.md

 - **context** `http`, `server`, `location`, `if`

 Enable Datadog tracing in the current configuration context.
-This overrides any `datadog_disable` directives at higher levels, and may be overriden by `datadog_disable` directives at lower levels.
+This overrides any `datadog_disable` directives at higher levels, and may be overridden by `datadog_disable` directives at lower levels.

 When tracing is enabled, a span is created for each request, and trace context